Brattleboro Food Co-op

 Principles of Policy Governance

 All other practices, documents, and disciplines must be consistent with the above principles.
-For example, if an outside authority demands Board actions inconsistent with Policy Governance, the Board creatively uses the consent agenda or other device to be lawful without compromising governance.
+For example, if an outside authority demands board actions inconsistent with Policy Governance, the board should use a ‘required approvals agenda’ or other device to be lawful without compromising governance.

 Policy Governance is a precision system that promises excellence in governance only if used with precision.
 These governance principles form a seamless paradigm or model.
 As with a clock, removing one wheel may not spoil its looks but will seriously damage its ability to tell time.
 So in Policy Governance, all the above pieces must be in place for Policy Governance to be effective.
 When all brought into play, they allow for a governing Board to realize owner accountability.
 When they are not used completely, true owner accountability is not available.